Geometria-Engine/docs-v2/api/Physics/PhysicsManager.md

 // Let's supposed that we have a reference of a BoxCollider
 // that we've got via "someObject->GetScript<BoxCollider>()".
-// We can use this to check if it hitted everything
+// We can use this to check if it hit everything
-// except for that particular box. if(buff.HittedAnythingExcept(someBoxCollider))
+// except for that particular box. if(buff.HitAnythingExcept(someBoxCollider))
 {
 	std::cout << "Hit!" << std::endl;
 }